About us

 DAC Illustration of people chatting

-Nicole Jacobs was appointed in 2019 as the first Domestic Abuse Commissioner for England and Wales.
-Her powers came into force in 2021, and in 2022 she was reappointed for a further three years.
-Nicole has dedicated her career to supporting victims and survivors and has nearly 30 years’ experience in domestic abuse services, policy and intervention.
+Appointed as the first Domestic Abuse Commissioner for England and Wales in 2019, Dame Nicole Jacobs has dedicated her career to supporting victims and survivors, with nearly 30 years’ experience in domestic abuse services, policy and intervention.

 “I am delighted to be the Domestic Abuse Commissioner.
 I will use my unique statutory powers to champion victims and survivors of all ages, status, and backgrounds, and will shine a light on good practice and practices that fall short to end the postcode lottery of domestic abuse services in England and Wales.”